Recycling in Brazil: Tires

 57% of the 260,000 tones of used tires estimated to be thrown away each year in Brazil were sent to cement ovens in Brazil.
 In Brazil, used tires are applied to make artificial reefs in the sea, to increase fisheries production.
 Energy can be recovered by burning the tires in controlled ovens, because each tire contains the energy of 9.4 liters of petroleum oil.

 Plastic

 Brazil is the 4th largest producer of plastic waste in the world, behind only the United States, China and India.
 Brazil produces about 11.3 million tons of plastic waste yearly, but only 1.2% is recycled.
 Every Brazilian produces around 1 kg of plastic waste weekly.
 Also, 60% of the recycled plastic comes from industrial residue and 40% from urban refuse.

 Refrigerators

 There is a comprehensive refrigerator recycling program in Brazil.
 They recycle refrigerators and freezers in order to reduce potential global warming, because they contain chlorofluorocarbons (CFCs), which are ozone layer depleting gases with extremely high global warming potential (GWP).

+Electronic waste

+Brazil is the largest producer of e-waste in South America.
+In 2019 Brazil produced 2.1 million tons of e-waste.
+Inefficient recycling strategies have led to recycling only 3.6% of all e-waste generated, only around 77,000 tons in 2019.
+Electronic waste is a rapidly growing problem and also an opportunity for new markets in recycling and valorization.
+Mining e-waste has proven to be cheaper and more sustainable than traditional mining.

+Waste electrical and electronic equipment (WEEE) contain materials of strategic and economic importance.
+These span from rare earth metals like gold, silver, platinum, palladium, as well as more ubiquitous metals like tin, copper, iron, aluminum, among others.
+By extracting the WEEE from disposed electronic waste, Brazil would have access to greater and more sustained quantities of WEEE for promoting a circular economy.
+Even though Brazil has some e-waste recycling facilities, they also export valuable components that contain rare earth metals like gold to Europe or North America for recovery by more advanced large-scale facilities.

+In 2010 the Brazilian Policy on Solid Waste was enacted.
+This public policy created the first national regulations on e-waste management in South America.
+Key changes of this policy include Extended Producer Responsibility (EPR), putting more responsibility on producers of electronics to collect and recycle e-waste.
+Despite having policy passed, implementation remains inconsistent due to lack of government monitoring and infrastructure.